 If you opt to grab an existing template, the next step is to select which one from the display.
 Then, as long as you're 100% happy with it, do no more; but if you feel like you might need to make small tweaks here and there, press Copy & edit template, and this will clone the template so that you can edit it without affecting the original.

 Whether you decide to create an new email or update an existing template, we suggest reading this article on how to design beautiful emails from scratch with FULL FABRIC's email builder.
 It's not complicated: pick a layout, coordinate a colour palette, combine elements (images, buttons, links, etc.) and format the text; but all your doubts are answered there! 😎

 Send QR codes to mark attendance

-Meet QR codes! 🎉 As you may already know, a QR code is a type of 2D barcode that's able to encode complex data and be quickly read by camera-enabled smartphones, tablets and other electronics by just pointing the camera at the code.
+To quote our article on QR codes (which we recommend you read): "A QR code is a type of 2D barcode that's able to encode complex data and be quickly read by camera-enabled smartphones, tablets and other electronics by just pointing the camera at the code."

 How to add a QR code to your event's message

 To easily send QR codes to event registrants just follow these steps: